Alfred Harvey: Harvey Comics

-Alfred Harvey retired in 1982, and his company was sold to HMH Communications and in 1989 it was renamed to Harvey Comics Entertainment.
-He was in a coma since 1989 and he died at age 80 on July 4, 1994 from heart failure, according to his sons Alan and Russell at a New Rochelle Hospital, and is buried in Mount Hope Cemetery in Hastings-on-Hudson, New York.
+Alfred Harvey retired in 1982, his company was sold to HMH Communications and in 1989 it was renamed to Harvey Comics Entertainment.
+He was in a coma since 1989 and died at age 80 on July 4, 1994, from heart failure, according to his sons Alan and Russell at a New Rochelle Hospital, and is buried in Mount Hope Cemetery in Hastings-on-Hudson, New York.